dapslegend/sui-mev/README.md

 # Issues

-Convert to mev lib that can run on diff chains
+Convert to mev lib that can run on diff chains: feasibile

-use graph+bellman algo to find shortest path so it avoids long path
+use graph+bellman algo to find shortest path so it avoids long path: feasibile with more trading algo

-reduce simulations/ support more dex
+reduce simulations/ support more dex: feasibile

-steal private orders from validators
+steal private orders from validators: expensive but feasibile

 # Sui MEV Bot